 Studying for the MCAT exam is a big undertaking that requires planning.
 To provide some insight on different ways to prepare for the test, we asked three first-year medical students to share their best preparation advice.
 Read each of their tips for preparing for the exam.

 Oliver’s top tips:

 - Start preparation and practice early.
-One of the things Oliver mentioned frequently during the webinar was wishing he would have started his MCAT preparation earlier.
-In particular, he recommends starting practice exams and other materials as soon as possible.
+One of the things Oliver mentioned frequently during the webinar was wishing he would have started his MCAT exam preparation earlier.
+In particular, he recommended starting practice exams and other materials as soon as possible.
 “I would take the practice exams earlier.
 I would start the flash cards from the beginning.”
-He recommends taking practice exams early to give yourself time to address knowledge gaps you may have and learn how to apply your knowledge to the MCAT style questions.
+He suggested taking practice exams early to give examinees time to address any knowledge gaps and to learn how to apply their knowledge to the MCAT exam style of questions.

 - Take advantage of all the resources available.
 “I didn’t have a pre-med advisor and I didn’t know any pre-meds in undergrad so I was very much just learning things on the fly.
 I really relied on a comprehensive resource.”
 In addition to using subject specific guides, Oliver also used Khan Academy videos and reformulated his study strategies trying new approaches like flash cards and spaced repetition to help with active recall.
 “I also used the AAMC practice exams on their website to make sure I was familiar with the structure and style of the MCAT.”